lkugler/RTTOV-WRF/README.md

 creates `/somepath/RT_wrfout_d01_2008-07-30_12:00:00.nc`

-Option: Use `VIS` to get VIS 0.6 µm reflectance, `IR` to get WV 7.3 µm & IR 10.8 µm brightness temperature or `both` to get all channels.
+Option: Use `VIS` to get VIS 0.6 µm reflectance, `IR` to get WV 6.2 µm, 7.3 µm and IR 10.8 µm brightness temperature or `both` to get all channels.
 You can add or remove channels in `rttov_wrf.py`.

 ### Use within python: Xarray output